How can CGT treatments go from ambition to reality?

 Some of the most exciting, life-changing possibilities for patients with cancer and other serious illnesses are in cell and gene therapies (CGT).
 Cell therapy aims to treat disease by restoring or altering certain sets of cells or by using cells to carry a therapy through the body.
 Gene therapy replaces, inactivates or introduces genes into cells.
 Therapies that are considered both cell and gene therapies alter genes in specific types of cells and insert them into the body.

 In addition to being difficult to create and administer, cell and gene therapies are also very expensive and only available to a handful of people.
-EY examined how it could help transform the treatment of oncology and other serious diseases by enabling highly effective, efficient and safe delivery of individualized therapies at commercial scale.
+EY examined how it could help transform the treatment of oncology and other serious diseases by enabling highly effective and efficient delivery of individualized therapies at commercial scale.

 The EY team leveraged its strengths with data, technology and trust to develop a fully connected data infrastructure — Pointellis™ — with associated capabilities and services.
 This digital backbone expedites a flow of information along the end-to-end value chain, helping patients to receive the care they need while revolutionizing patient outcomes.